Why is standing so important?

 The MOVE program, Mobility Opportunities Via Education, is an excellent resource for strategies to improve sitting, standing, and walking skills for clients of all ages.

 Standing also provides immeasurable social benefits by enabling a client to interact at the same level as the majority of his or her peers.
 With opportunity and practice, the client’s ability to participate in activities of daily living expands – promoting self esteem and cognitive growth.
 It is truly exciting to see the increasing functional ability of a client who has been using a Mobile Stander regularly.

 Read more about the benefits of standing devices for pediatric clients.

-	How does a Dynamic stander make activities more accessible?
+How does a Mobile Stander make activities more accessible?

-	When the large wheels of the Rifton Dynamic stander are removed, the client can roll right up to corners, furniture and activity areas that may be inaccessible from a wheelchair or other types of standers.
+When the large wheels of the Rifton Mobile Stander are removed, the client can roll right up to corners, furniture and activity areas that may be inaccessible from a wheelchair or other types of standers.
 Easels, sinks, tables, computers and water fountains are now within comfortable reach.
 Busy with these engaging tasks, clients don’t even realize they are working on weight-shifting, balance, and postural control.

-	In addition, an optional communication tray attached to the front of a Dynamic stander can act as a surface for lightweight table activities.
+In addition, an optional communication tray attached to the front of a Mobile Stander can act as a surface for lightweight table activities.

-	How does the Rifton Dynamic stander help a client progress toward independent standing?
+How does the Rifton Mobile Stander help a client progress toward independent standing?

-	With daily standing practice, the Rifton Dynamic stander helps clients improve head and trunk control and weight-bearing ability.
+With daily standing practice, the Rifton Mobile Stander helps clients improve head and trunk control and weight-bearing ability.
 Prompts can be removed as a client progresses toward more independent standing, for example: